 A complete application consists of:

-- A reference contact from someone outside of the applicants major and project’s area of focus.
-This can be a Faculty member or when applicable to the project a personal reference (e.g., employer, internship supervisor, volunteer coordinator).
+• A reference contact from someone outside your major and the project’s area of focus.
+This can be a faculty member or, when applicable to the project, a personal reference (e.g., employer, internship supervisor, volunteer coordinator).

-- A 800-word essay outlining the proposed research project, internship or travel experience.
+• An 800-word essay outlining the proposed research project, internship, or travel experience.
 This should articulate the topic, methodology, timeline of activities, and budget.

 Fellowship Advisor